 - Cheating: using or attempting to use unauthorized materials, information, study aids, or computer-related information

-- Plagiarism: representing the words, data, works, ideas, computer programs or output, or anything not generated in an authorized fashion, as one’s own
+- Plagiarism: representing the words, data, works, ideas, computer programs or output, or anything not generated in an authorized fashion, as oneís own

 - Fabrication: presenting as genuine any invented or falsified citation or material

-Except in divisions that have alternate academic misconduct policies that have been approved by the academic vice president, academic misconduct cases shall be resolved by the divisional academic misconduct monitor (appointed by the academic dean) or the academic dean of the division in which the alleged action took place after consultation with the academic dean or monitor in the division where the student is enrolled.
-However, with the concurrence of both deans, the responsibility for resolving an academic misconduct case can be transferred to the dean of the division in which the student is enrolled.
-Appeals from the monitor’s decisions may be made to the academic dean; appeals from the academic dean’s decisions may be made to the Office for Academic Affairs.
+Except in divisions which have an alternate academic misconduct policy which has been approved by the Provost/Executive Vice President for Academic Affairs, academic misconduct cases shall be resolved by the academic misconduct monitor (appointed by the academic dean) or the academic dean of the division in which the alleged action took place.
+Appeals from the monitorís decisions may be made to the academic dean; appeals from the academic deanís decisions may be made to the Office for Academic Affairs.

-The penalties for academic misconduct can range from a reprimand to a penalty as severe as suspension for a designated length of time or even indefinite suspension.
+Penalties for academic misconduct can range from a reprimand to a penalty as severe as suspension for a definite time or even indefinite suspension.
 Indefinite suspension normally requires a minimum of one semester, after which students may appeal for reinstatement.
 Academic deans have the authority to impose the full range of penalties.
 Divisional academic misconduct monitors may impose penalties only after receiving a voluntary written confession unless otherwise designated by the Dean.
-Academic misconduct monitors are authorized to impose penalties up to but not including suspension, and may impose penalties of suspension or indefinite suspension if authority to do so has been delegated by the academic dean.
-Any person who admits to or is found guilty of an academic offense for which a penalty less than an indefinite suspension is imposed will receive a penalty of indefinite suspension if he or she admits to or is found guilty of a second offense of academic misconduct.
+Academic misconduct monitors are authorized to impose penalties up to but not including suspension.
+All persons who admit to or are found guilty of an academic offense for which a penalty less than an indefinite suspension is imposed will receive a penalty of indefinite suspension if they admit to or are found guilty of another offense of academic misconduct.
 In all cases that involve suspension as a penalty, the Office of the University Registrar will be notified immediately of the suspension and a hold will be placed on the studentís record to prevent further enrollment.